 One thing can be said for the pin-up pictures: they have always managed to stir controversy.

-Is it an art form celebrating idealized beauty or heathen idolatry combined with horrible smuttiness?
+Is it an art form celebrating idealized beauty or is it an art form of heathen idolatry combined with horrible smuttiness?

 Is it genuinely fun, flirty and essentially innocent, or is it hiding something more sinister behind the surface?